SMS Seydlitz: Withdrawal

 At 00:45, Seydlitz was attempting to thread her way through the British fleet, but was sighted by the dreadnought Agincourt and noted as a "ship or Destroyer".
 Agincourt's captain did not want to risk giving away his ship's position, and so allowed her to pass.
 By 01:12, Seydlitz had managed to slip through the British fleet, and she was able to head for the safety of Horns Reef.
-At approximately 03:40, she scraped over Horns Reef.
+At approximately 03:40, she scraped over Horns Reef, her speed having fallen to 7 kn.
 Both of the ship's gyro-compasses had failed, so the light cruiser Pillau was sent to guide the ship home.
 By 15:30 on 1 June, Seydlitz was in critical condition; the bow was nearly completely submerged, and the only buoyancy that remained in the forward section of the ship was the broadside torpedo room.
+The ship had been turned around and steamed astern to relieve pressure on the badly strained bulkheads in the flooded bow.
 Preparations were being made to evacuate the wounded crew when a pair of pump steamers arrived on the scene.
 The ships were able to stabilize Seydlitz's flooding, and the ship managed to limp back to port.
 She reached the outer Jade river on the morning of 2 June, and on 3 June the ship entered Entrance III of the Wilhelmshaven Lock.
 At most, Seydlitz had been flooded by 5308 t of water.

 Close to the end of the battle, at 03:55, Hipper transmitted a report to Scheer informing him of the tremendous damage his ships had suffered.
 By that time, Derfflinger and Von der Tann each had only two guns in operation, Moltke was flooded with 1,000 tons of water, and Seydlitz was severely damaged.
 Hipper reported: "I Scouting Group was therefore no longer of any value for a serious engagement, and was consequently directed to return to harbor by the Commander-in-Chief, while he himself determined to await developments off Horns Reef with the battlefleet."
 In the course of the battle, Seydlitz was hit 21 times by heavy-caliber shells, twice by secondary battery shells, and once by a torpedo.
 The ship suffered a total of 98 of her crew killed and 55 wounded.
 Seydlitz herself fired 376 main battery shells and scored approximately 10 hits.